ska-telescope/developer.skatelescope.org/src/tools/reporting-bugs.rst

 During this phase, the Reporter is responsible for collating the information to allow for bug assessment.
 They may need to collaborate with others; nevertheless, they are assigned to co-ordinate this data collection phase.

-Once enough information to make an informed assessment has been provided, the bug needs to be triaged.
+Once the Reporter judges enough information to make an informed assessment has been provided, the bug needs to be triaged.
+At a minimum, there should be instructions to reproduce the bug, or a description of why that's not possible, plus any logs and error messages seen.
-The Reporter should then put the bug into the *Assessment* state, after considering whether the bug needs to be reassigned.
+The Reporter should then put the bug into the *Assessment* state, after considering whether the bug needs to be reassigned to an architect for consideration.
 If the Reporter cannot triage the bug themselves, they should assign to a Program Level Architect, who becomes the Bug Owner.
 This may be necessary for bugs where the impact is unclear, or where additional visibility is needed.

 Assessment
 ^^^^^^^^^^
-The assignee (the current Bug Owner) reviews the information provided, and assesses the Severity and Priority of the bug.
+The Bug Owner (the current Assignee) reviews the information provided, and assesses the Severity and Priority of the bug.
 If there is insufficent information, the issue is re-assigned to the original Reporter to provide more information.
 The issue may be discarded at this point; perhaps it is a non-issue, or a duplicate of a previous bug.